dragon5hoarder/ucd-csci2312-pa2/README.md

 I also allowed to print out the centroid of the cluster, for testing purposes.<br><br>

 ####Compiler
-I have used the gcc compiler within clion and cygwin.<br>
+I have used the gcc compiler within clion and cygwin.<br><br>

+####Errors
+Ive updated this code the best as I could.<br>
+It worked perfectly until I added the templates to it.<br>
+So here it is in all its glory.